mne-tools/mne-python/doc/install_mne_python.rst

 1. :ref:`Beginning tutorials <tutorials>`
 2. `More advanced examples <auto_examples/index.html>`_

-Along the way, make frequent use :ref:`api_reference` and :ref:`manual` to understand the capabilities of MNE.
+Along the way, make frequent use of :ref:`api_reference` and :ref:`manual` to understand the capabilities of MNE.

 6. Optional advanced setup